North Carolina Museum of Natural Sciences’ Astronomy Days will take place January 28th and 29th, 2023, from 10 a.m. to 5 p.m. each day.

 NC Museum of Natural Sciences

 Animals use different ways to navigate the planet.
-Come learn about the ways animals find their way using the Sun, the Moon, the Earth’s magnetic field and more, and how scientists are still learning just how the animals do it!
+Come learn how animals find their way using the Sun, the Moon, the Earth’s magnetic field and more, and how scientists are still learning just how the animals do it!

 Animals of the Constellations